Site photos

 - Natural gas network

-- HTA electrical network
+- High-voltage electrical network

-- HVB electricity network
+- Extra-high-voltage electrical network

 - Heating network